Rondout Valley High School: Academics

 As a public high school in New York, RVHS subscribes to the state regents board for its academic standards.
 In addition to the standard regents track, the school has an honors program and a special education program.
 RVHS offers eleven advanced placement (AP) courses in American government and politics, biology, calculus, chemistry, comparative government and politics, English, European history, French, music theory, physics, Spanish, and US History.

 WISE

 Wise Individualized Senior Experience (WISE) is a program available to seniors in their final semester.
 In this program, students pursue a project of their own interest as a substitute for two classes.
 They keep a journal of their progress on their project, and at the end of the year, present their work to evaluators, friends, and other interested students.
 Projects have included: putting a music program together, starting and managing an a cappella group, building a boat, creating a website, teaching foreign languages to younger students, building a computer, filming a movie, culinary exploration, dance choreography, senior book, creating a community mural, social action, and writing a comic book.
-The WISE program is run by Fran Hertz.
+The WISE program is run by Rebecca Abi-Hassan.